corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/api-flows.md

 on each startup.
 Upon successful completion by the receiver’s finality flow, the ledger will become fully consistent.

 {{< warning >}}
-It’s possible to forcibly terminate the erroring finality handler using the `killFlow` RPC.
+It is possible to forcibly terminate the erroring finality handler using the `killFlow` RPC.
 However, this risks an inconsistent view of the ledger.

 {{< /warning >}}